DataDog/integrations-core/kubevirt_api/README.md

 ### Events

-The Kubevirt API integration does not include any events.
+The KubeVirt API integration does not include any events.

 ### Service Checks

-The Kubevirt API integration does not include any service checks.
+The KubeVirt API integration does not include any service checks.

 ## Troubleshooting